problame/documentation/configuration.rst

     export CERT_DOMAIN=my.domain.tld
     miniflux

-- Your server must be reachable publicly on port 443
+- Your server must be reachable publicly on port 443 and port 80 (http-01 challenge)
 - In this mode, :code:`LISTEN_ADDR` is automatically set to :code:`:https`
 - A cache directory is required, by default :code:`/tmp/cert_cache` is used, it could be overrided by using the variable :code:`CERT_CACHE`

-- In this mode, the Miniflux process must run with a privileged user like root because the listen port is lower than 1024, if you are not comfortable with that, do not use this feature, instead use a reverse proxy like Nginx.
+Note: Miniflux supports http-01 challenge since the version 2.0.2

 Manual HTTPS Configuration
 --------------------------

-This configuration allows you to use the HTTP/2.0 protocol.

 Here an example to generate your self-signed certificate: